-- Bill No. 19

-- (b) is eighteen years of age or above-
+- (a) is a citizen of Uganda; and - (b) is eighteen years of age or above-

-shall apply to be registered as a voter in a polling division where

-the person-

-- (i) originates from; or

-- (ii) resides; or

-- (iii) works in gainful employment.

-- (2) Subject to this Statute, a voter has a right to vote in the polling division where he or she is registered.

-- (3) If a registered voter wishes to vote in a polling division other than the one in which he or she is registered, the voter shall apply to transfer his or her registration to the polling division where the voter wishes to vote.
+- (i) originates from; or - (ii) resides; or - (iii) works in gainful employment. - (2) Subject to this Statute, a voter has a right to vote in the polling division where he or she is registered. - (3) Subject to subsection (1), if a registered voter wishes to vote in a polling division other than the one in which he or she is registered, the voter shall apply to transfer his or her registration to the polling division where the voter wishes to vote; except that a transfer may only be effected under this subsection during any period when the voters' register is being revised or updated. - (4) When updating the voters' register, the Commission shall update it to such date as the Minister may, by statutory instrument appoint. - 20.
+(1) For the purposes of this Statute, there shall be as many electoral districts as there are administrative districts.